Breaking: #107884 - Rework actions to use Buttons API with Components

 setAction () getAction () removeAction () moveAction To () getAction Group () getRequest ()

-Buttons can now also be internally relocated, or placed at specific before/after positions.
+Buttons can now also be repositioned or inserted at specific before/after locations within an action group.

 Removed methods: